NeuroTechX/ntx_slack_archive/introductions.md

  >I have an interest, although I don't have the background yet to fully get it.
 I purchased the empatica embrace as I was looking for a cheap EDA unit, however didn't realize that they haven't launched the API yet :disappointed:.
 However a future project does involve multi modal input (Current have a EEG, EDA and EKG device)

+3/23/2017 8:44 AM

+ **davidevaleriani** :

+ >Hey watson, welcome to NTX.
+I've interest too in RR peaks and GSR, especially for their correlates with decision making.
+What are you using them for?
+Emotions?